 In accordance with Article V., Section 1, of the Minnesota Counties Computer Cooperative (MnCCC) Bylaws, the following supplementary Rules and Regulations governing the business of the HR & Payroll User Group are promulgated.

+Section 2.
 Mission and Vision

-Mission: To work together and with our vendor to provide comprehensive human resources and payroll software solutions to our members.
+Mission: To work together with our vendor to provide comprehensive human resources and payroll software solutions to our members.